anhbaysgalan1/lightspark-architecture/ARD_Process_Flow_Diagrams_UPDATED.md

 Sender (International) ──────▶ User (Mongolia)
     [USD/Other Currency] ──▶ [BTC via Lightning] ──▶ [MNT]

-**IMPORTANT:** BTC is IMMEDIATELY sold on iDAX for MNT when received (NOT marked for daily reconciliation)
+**IMPORTANT:** BTC is IMMEDIATELY sold on idax for MNT when received (NOT marked for daily reconciliation)

 Characteristics:
 • 5-10 second settlement
-• Immediate iDAX execution upon receipt
+• Immediate idax execution upon receipt
 • Low fees (0.5-1.5%)
 • No price risk (instant conversion)
 • Receive from 140+ countries